|

 These photos were taken from the control tower

-of the old Wichita, KS airport terminal facing north east and the tower
+of the old Wichita, KS airport terminal facing north east.
+The tower

 Below Stearman